Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: The Econometric Approach

-} $\P(m_i=0, I_i=j^* | x_i, z_i)$ and $\P(m_i=1, I_i=j^* | x_i, z_i)$ characterize all possible marriage outcomes for all major choices.
-Equations \ref{prob_0j} and \ref{prob_1j} suggest that we can use these probabilities to estimate all the parameters of the joint distribution of $F(\epsilon,\xi)$, given our model for marital status and college major.
+} $\P(m_i=0, I_i=j^* | x_i, z_i)$ and $\P(m_i=1, I_i=j^* | x_i, z_i)$ characterize all possible binary outcomes for all alternative choices.
+Equations \ref{prob_0j} and \ref{prob_1j} suggest that we can use these probabilities to estimate all the parameters of the joint distribution of $F(\epsilon,\xi)$, given our model for binary outcome and alternatives.